 F: Yield: The Authority, in order to maintain the spending power of the money it invests, has adopted a voluntary yield target for the portfolio of the Bank of England Consumer Price Inflation (CPI) target.
-In light of the current level of CPI (5.1% in the 12 months to November and expected to peak at 6%) it is unrealistic to achieve yields in line with actual CPI inflation while maintaining security and liquidity.
-Therefore the target has been retained at the Bank's target level of 2%.
-This though will need to be kept under regular review given the current uncertainties over future inflation trends.
+In light of the current level of CPI (5.1% 10.7% in the 12-month period to November 2021 2022 and expected to peak at 6%) it is unrealistic to achieve yields in line with actual CPI inflation while maintaining security and liquidity.
+The target has, therefore, been retained at increased to the Bank's target level of +2%.
+This will, however, need to be kept under regular review given the current uncertainties over future inflation trends.

-Inflation Risk Indicator Target Minimum Yield on Portfolio 2%
+Inflation Risk Indicator Target Minimum Yield on Portfolio 2% 4%